DessertSource/dessert-brickadia-guide/docs/Glossary/Permissions.md

 !!!
 Note

-    These permission tags are here for reference, they are last minute additions without UX polish.
+    These permission tags are here for reference.
 They are used for the Set Player Permission gate.

 ## Always Leave Minigame